Syncleus/aparapi/README.md

 Aparapi was originally a project conceived and developed by AMD corporation.
 It was later abandoned by AMD and sat mostly idle for several years.
 Despite this there were some failed efforts by the community to keep the project alive, but without a clear community leader no new releases ever came.
 Eventually we came along and rescued the project.
 Finally after such a long wait the first Aparapi release in 5 years was published and the community continues to push forward with renewed excitement.

 Below you will find two side-by-side comparisons for the nbody problem on a CPU vs a GPU.
-The simulation is being run on an inexpensive graphics card; you can even run it yourself from the [examples project](https://github.com/Syncleus/aparapi-examples).
-Its obvious the drastic performance gains that can be acheived with Aparapi.
+The simulation is being run on an inexpensive graphics card; you can even run it yourself from the [examples project](https://git.qoto.org/aparapi/aparapi-examples).
+Its obvious the drastic performance gains that can be achieved with Aparapi.

 | ![NBody GPU](http://aparapi.com/images/nbody_gpu.gif) | ![NBody CPU](http://aparapi.com/images/nbody_cpu.gif) |
 |:---:|:---:|